 Age Adjusted Pricing

 Age Adjusted Pricing is the idea that not all HDB flats should be compared at face value just because they are the same flat type or in the same town.
-Flats built in different eras age differently, feel different during viewings, and are judged differently by buyers.
-Over time, wear and tear, layout styles, and the remaining lease all shape how people perceive value.
-Age Adjusted Pricing recognises that a flat’s age changes how it should be fairly compared with other flats.
+Flats built in different eras can feel different during viewings and are judged differently by buyers.
+Over time, wear and tear, layout styles, and the remaining lease shape how people perceive value.
+Age Adjusted Pricing recognises that a flat’s age affects how it should be fairly compared with other flats.

 For a first time buyer, this means two similar looking listings may not be truly comparable if one is much older than the other.
 The difference is not just cosmetic.
-It affects how long the flat will remain attractive to future buyers and how much renovation or updating may be needed.
+It can affect how long the flat stays attractive to future buyers and how much updating may be needed over time.

 Why This Matters For Buyers And Sellers